 When they support small firms, governments usually hope to foster entry, reduce price, or promote innovation.
 Kansas' insurance policy has a positive effect on the first two of these goals.
-Insurance may be an alternative to subsidies.
-Consider the standard mean-variance utility framework, where utility is average consumption (C) less the cost of its standard deviation (σ) . $V = \mathbf{E}(C) - \frac{1}{2}\rho\sigma^2$.
+Insurance, therefore, may be an alternative to possibly more costly and distortionary subsidies.
+Consider the standard mean-variance utility framework, where utility is average consumption (C) less the cost of its standard deviation (σ): $V = \mathbf{E}(C) - \frac{1}{2}\rho\sigma^2$.
 Small firm subsidies traditionally increase C. An alternative is a mean preserving spread to reduce σ^2 (Rothschild & Stiglitz 1976).
-Governments could exploit their risk neutrality and low cost of capital to transition some small business support from costly subsidies to costless risk management products.
+A promising area for future research is whether governments could exploit their risk neutrality and low cost of capital to transition some small business support to nearly costless risk management products.
 For example, firms could be insured against currency risk or weather disasters.
 Innovative startups with high-risk, high-return projects - a frequent target of government support - could be insured against observable sector or financing risks.